jonasrk/berlin-guide/README.md

 ## Stay safe

-I have lived here full-time now for 45mins and never had any issues.
+I have lived here full-time now for 11 years and never had any issues.
 Even most single women I know take public transort late at night.
 You might have an occasional (harmless) crazy person on your train but that matches my experience in pretty much every other major metropolis I've visited.
 There has been an increase in homelessness in the more recent years.

 ## Food